 7.5 The Awards Co-chairs shall communicate the Jury’s decision to the current SIG USE Chair.

 7.6 The Awards Co-chairs shall provide a 50-250 words abstract, stating why the award was given.
 This abstract will be used to publicize the award.
 Material for this abstract can be taken from the scoring rationales provided by the members of the Jury and the contents of the nomination packages.

 8. Presentation of the Award

-10.2 Nominations must be submitted to the SIG USE Awards Co-Chairs by August 14, 2022.
+10.2 Nominations must be submitted via email to the Awards Co-Chairs by the deadline of Sunday, July 23, 2023.
 All nominations submitted shall be acknowledged upon receipt.